MattGould1/GSCS/README.md

 # Install meanstack #

 # Run the app #
-To keep the app running we use [Link Text](https://github.com/foreverjs/forever) To start the app head into /opt/ewb directory.
+To keep the app running we use [foreverjs](https://github.com/foreverjs/forever) To start the app head into /opt/ewb directory.
 From here use - forever start client/client.js forever start server/server.js